 What are erection problems?

-A man has erection problems if he cannot get or keep an erection that is firm enough for him to have sex.
+You have erection problems if you can't get or keep an erection that is firm enough for you to have sex.
 Erection problems are also called erectile dysfunction or impotence.

-Most men have erection problems every now and then.
+It's common to have erection problems every now and then.
 This is normal.
 These problems can occur at any age.
-But they are more common in older men, who often have other health problems.
-Treatment can help both older and younger men.
+But they are more common as you get older, when you are more likely to have other health problems.
+Treatment can help if you are older or younger.

-What causes erection problems?
+What causes them?

 - Side effects of certain medicines.

 - Mental health issues, such as depression, anxiety, stress, or grief.